Connect with others who understand.

 To help prevent infections, ask your doctor which vaccinations are safe and effective for you.
 Also, if you’re taking disease-modifying medications for your MS, ask your doctor if you should schedule vaccinations around your medications.

-You may also consider avoiding large gatherings when the common cold, flu, and COVID-19 infections are spiking, or wearing a mask inside when there’s a viral infection going around.
+Consider avoiding large gatherings when the common cold, flu, and COVID-19 infections are spiking, as well as wearing a mask inside when there’s a viral infection going around.

 Drink Tea

-Some MyMSTeam members recommend drinking tea to help soothe a cough, reduce a tickle in the back of your throat, or loosen mucus.
+Hydration is important to help clear mucus.
+Some MyMSTeam members recommend drinking tea to help soothe a cough, reduce a tickle in the back of the throat, or loosen mucus.
 One member wrote, “Hot tea helps break up the mucus.”
 Another advised, “Drink some tea with honey and lemon.”

 — A MyMSTeam member

 OTC decongestants or expectorants may come in the form of pills, liquids, or nasal sprays.
 Thin mucus is easier to cough up and clear out of your throat.
-Some members swear by the medication: “I started using Mucinex, and it works really well for me,” said one member.
+Some members swear by the medication: “I started using Mucinex, and it works really well for me,” one member said.

-Don’t start taking OTC medicine without first speaking to your health care provider, especially if you have conditions such as high blood pressure, diabetes, or hyperthyroidism.
+Don’t start taking cough suppressants or other OTC medicines without first speaking to your health care provider, especially if you have a condition such as high blood pressure, diabetes, or hyperthyroidism.
 Like all medications, OTC drugs have side effects.
-Some decongestants and expectorants can have side effects that can interact with prescription medications or make serious health conditions worse.
+Some decongestants and expectorants have side effects that can interact with prescription medications or make serious health conditions worse.

 If you have a severe or persistent cough, shortness of breath, or trouble breathing, contact your doctor or emergency health care services immediately.
 They will be able to identify and treat potential infections.
 They can also address the underlying cause of your cough and figure out whether your MS is contributing to breathing problems.

 Have you experienced chronic coughing and excess phlegm with MS?
-What have you found effective for managing these symptoms?
-Share your story and tips in the comments below or by posting on MyMSTeam.
+What approaches have helped you manage these symptoms?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Chiara Rocchi, M.D. completed medical school and neurology residency at Polytechnic Marche University in Italy.
 Learn more about her here.